neerajshandilya/Butiksandelar/README.md

 ##### Assumption during implementation

-* if the input JSON has the Game start date is in the past then we discard that input.
+* if the input JSON has a Game data which start date is in the past then we discard that input silently.
-* during winterbust condition if input JSON has incorrect game type or game free day then we discard that input as well.
+* during winterbust period if input JSON has incorrect game type(means other then allowed type) will discard that input as well.
+* if the input JSON has a Game data which start date is game free day that will discard that input as well.

 ### Information